World Language Competency Test

 When you register, you will choose the language in which you wish to test.
 Different languages use different tests.

 If you plan to test in: Cantonese, Farsi, Korean, Polish, Portuguese, Punjabi, Romanian, Tamil, Telugu, Vietnamese, and many other available languages, you will take the ALTA Writing Skills Assessment offered through ALTA Language Services on the main testing day.
 Students who score at level IRL 0+ or higher on the writing assessment will take the Speaking and Listening Assessment in a live phone interview arranged at a later date.
-Students must exhibit the skills equivalent to a level 4 or better on ALTA's 12-point scoring protocols to score at IRL 0+ or higher.
+Students must exhibit the skills equivalent to a level 4 or better on ALTA's 12-point Writing Performance Levels to score at IRL 0+ or higher and move on to the Speaking and Listening Assessment.

 Is your language not mentioned above?